willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ## Model validation

 All species-specific demographic components demonstrated convergence with $\hat{R} <1.05$ and low to no divergent iterations.
-In comparing the simple intercept model with the more complete versions, the LOO-CV consistently favored the complete model for all three demographic rates, featuring plot random effects, competition, and climate covariates, over other competing models (supplementary material 1).
+In comparing the simple intercept model with the more complete versions, the LOO-CV consistently favored the complete model for all three demographic rates, featuring plot random effects, competition, and climate covariates, over other competing models (Supplementary material 1).
 The absolute values of LOO-CV suggested that the growth model gained the most information from including covariates, followed by recruitment and survival models.
 We further validated our model predictions by comparing the parameters with traits groups such as growth rate classes, maximum observed size, maximum observed age, shade tolerance, and seed mass [@burns1990silvics;@diaz2022].

 The growth model intercept comprises two parameters, one determining the asymptotic size ($\zeta_{\infty}$) and the annual growth rate $\Gamma$.
 The $\zeta_{\infty}$ can be interpreted as the maximum predicted size of the species, which correlates well across all 31 species with the maximum observed size in the literature ($R^2 = 0.31$, Figure @fig:crossGrowthSurv).
-Similarly, $\Gamma$ among the species exhibited a distribution aligning with the fast, moderate, and slow-growing traits (Figure S8).
+Similarly, $\Gamma$ exhibited a distribution aligning with the fast, moderate, and slow-growing traits (Figure S8).
 In the survival model, the expected longevity ($L$) can be derived from the annual survival rate ( $\psi$) following the equality $L = e^{\psi}$, showing a high correlation with the maximum observed age in the literature ($R^2 = 0.59$, Figure @fig:crossGrowthSurv).
 In the recruitment model, the log of the annual ingrowth rate ($\phi$) reduced linearly with seed mass (Figure S9), capturing the seed mass-growth rate tradeoff [@Reich1998].
 Additionally, the annual survival probability of ingrowth ($\rho$) decreased with intolerance to shade (Figure S10).